The shifted-prime Erd\H{o}s-Wintner law for primitive-root determinant densities: extremal order, dimension zero, and Fourier decay: The Limiting Distribution of c(p)

-We now turn to the distributional theory of $c(p)$ over the primes.
-The classical existence and continuity of the limiting distribution of $\varphi(p-1)/(p-1)$ over primes follow from the shifted-prime Erd\H{o}s--Wintner framework; for the shift $a=-1$ used here, direct references are Tenenbaum~\cite[pp.\,262--263]{Ten12} and Deshouillers--Hassani~\cite{DH12}.
+The classical existence and continuity of the limiting distribution of $\varphi(p-1)/(p-1)$ over primes follow from the K\'atai--Hildebrand shifted-prime extension~\cite{Kat68,Hil89} of the Erd\H{o}s--Wintner framework~\cite{EW39}; the $p-1$ form we use is that of Deshouillers--Hassani~\cite{DH12}.
+We recall these results in \Cref{sec:dist-phi,sec:transfer} for completeness.
+Pure singularity follows from the strictly stronger result $\dim_H(\mu_G)=0$ proved in \Cref{sec:convolution}.
+Throughout this section we write